ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation.md

   <br>
   <i>Authors: Martin, A.F; Smith, L; Rubin, J; Stein, M.V; Brooks, S.K; Davies, R; Marteau, T.M; Greenberg, N; Amlöt, R.<i>
    </p>
-<p>Additional research conducted by the Behavioural Science and Insights Unit on the impact of the COVID-19 pandemic on health and wellbeing includes exploring experiences of homeworking amongst response-focused UK civil servants and the use of online support groups for Long Covid.</p>
+<p>Additional research conducted by the UKHSA Behavioural Science and Insights Unit on the impact of the COVID-19 pandemic on health and wellbeing includes exploring experiences of homeworking amongst response-focused UK civil servants and the use of online support groups for Long Covid.</p>

-<p><i>Experiences of Homeworking:</i></p>
+<p><i>Experiences of Homeworking (part of Charlotte Hall's UKHSA PhD:):</i></p>
 <p>
   <a href="https://link.springer.com/article/10.1186/s12889-025-21385-4" target="_blank">
     "We're all in the same storm, but not all of us are in the same boat": qualitative exploration of UK response-focused civil servants’ experiences of working from home during COVID-19